Commercial Driver’s License Learner’s Permit Procedures Frequently Asked Questions

 You are eligible to take the knowledge test the same day the KTA is issued; however, the availability of the Driver License Centers varies across the Commonwealth.

 8. How long is the Knowledge Test Authorization valid?

 The KTA is valid for one year from the date of issuance and gives you three tries on that particular KTA to pass the knowledge test(s).
 The applicant has one year to pass all knowledge and skills tests in order to obtain their CDL.
 (If you have been unsuccessful in passing the required knowledge and skills tests, you will need to complete a

 9. What happens if I pass my knowledge test but fail my skills test and my learner’s permit expires?
 Do I need to retake the knowledge test?

 Yes.
-If the 180 day time period has passed and your CDL learner’s permit has expired, you will need to reapply for a learner’s permit by again completing the Commercial Learner’s Permit Application (DL-31CD
+If the one year time period has passed and your CDL learner’s permit has expired, you will need to reapply for a learner’s permit by again completing the Commercial Learner’s Permit Application

 10. Does the Commercial Learner’s Permit process apply to school bus endorsements?